- Reference Desk

-The library has over 250 current periodical subscriptions ranging from secular magazines to religious journals.
-Periodicals in high demand such as Time, Macleans, and Newsweek are available at the circulation desk.
-The library also maintains a collection of bound back issues from all our subsrciptions.
+The library has over 230 current periodical subscriptions most of which are titles unavailable in electronic databases.
+The library also maintains a collection of bound back issues from most of our subsrciptions.
 Periodical titles and volumes available can be searched by doing a title search in our catalogue.
 Current and back issues of periodicals do not circulate outside of the library.

 This collection is comprised of teaching tapes, video recordings, and classical CD sound recordings.
 Equipment for listening and viewing is available in the library.
 All AV titles may be searched for on the public access catalogue.
 CD recordings and audio cassettes circulate for two weeks.
 Video cassettes and DVDs circulate for three days.

 The library subscribes to a number electronic databases.
 All databases combined provide access to about 14,000 periodical titles.
 The library also has a number of E-book collections, totaling about 125,000 titles.